remind101/empire/README.md

    Also check that the offical ECS AMI ID for US East matches with the one in [cloudformation.json](./cloudformation.json): https://github.com/remind101/empire/blob/master/docs/guide/cloudformation.json#L20

-3. Run boot2docker and export the environment variables so empire can connect:
+3. Run boot2docker and export the environment variables so Empire can connect:

    ```console
    $ boot2docker start